-If you have a will that leaves your ex all your worldly possessions, remember to destroy your will.
+If you have a Will that leaves your ex all your worldly possessions, remember to destroy your Will.
 Do this even if you are not yet ready to make a new one.
-If a solicitor drew the will up for you, inform him or her, so that they know that the will has been revoked.
-Make a new will as soon as possible, otherwise anything you do own will go to other people in line with the intestacy rules which may well not be what you want to happen.
+If a solicitor drew the Will up for you, let them know, so that they know that the Will has been revoked.
+Make a new Will as soon as possible, otherwise anything you do own will go to other people in line with the intestacy rules which may well not be what you want to happen.